Imagine you are running a successful antique store.

 I am not going into details on Buyer’s persona as the subject needs an entirely separate article for it.
 Suffice to say, just as you continuously tweak your attire until you find the right size, the marketing department follows similar procedures to create their template.

-Once you’ve substantial data on hand, estimates a potential MQL through a scoring method.
+Once you’ve substantial data on hand, estimate a potential MQL through a scoring method.

 2. Use Lead Score to Separate SQL from MQL